pbanj/Breadtools/Readme.md

 If you want to use open bash here you need to follow [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

-If you would like take ownership in your context menu you will find it in the "take ownership" folder.
+If you'd like take ownership in your context menu you will find it in the "take ownership" folder.

 **What the tool menu looks like with all options**